-GE227 ENGLISH II (4.0 credits/60 clock hours) In this second-level course, students will continue studying and practicing the four bases of writing (unity, support, coherence, and sentence skills) and apply those skills by writing journal entries and summaries of short articles.
+GE227 ENGLISH II (4.0 credits/60 clock hours) In this second-level course, students will continue studying and practicing the four bases of writing (unity, support, coherence, and sentence skills) and apply those skills by writing journal entries and summarises of short articles.
 Students will read, summarize, and discuss magazine-length articles about current issues and business developments and give formal and informal presentations using standard conventions of spoken language.
-Prerequisite: English I.
+Prerequisite: English I (minimum grade of C-).

 GE235 ENGLISH III (4.0 credits/60 clock hours) In order to prepare them to be successful writers of business correspondence, students will, via individual and group practice, apply the skills learned to writing effective business messages by memo, letter and e-mail.
 Additionally, students prepare a resume, letter of application, and thank-you letter.
-Prerequisite: English I and II.
+Prerequisite: English I and II (minimum grade of C-).